lookr-fyi/job-application-bot-by-ollama-ai/README.md

 - [New Feature] Cover letter generation
 - [New Feature] Send a personalized note to the hiring team after applying
-- [Improvement] Support a new country - Australia
+- [Improvement] Support a new country - Australia, UK
 - [Improvement] Humanized page browsing behavior

 ## About JobHuntr.fyi